ms609/TreeDist/cran-comments.md

 > NOTE
 > Maintainer: 'Martin R. Smith <martins@gmail.com>'
 >
-> Days since last update: 2
+> Days since last update: 5

 Version 0.1.0 fixed an error in the C code that had been flagged by the CRAN package check.
-Fixing this error exposed some new warnings, which this resubmission addresses.
+Fixing this error exposed some new C warnings, which this version 0.1.1 addressed.

-I'm sorry that this has meant multiple submissions in a short space of time.
-If there is a way for me to test the package in the environments that CRAN uses ahead of submission, to avoid this situation recurring, please do let me know.
+Uwe pointed out an issue building vignettes on certain platforms, and I've removed the probelmatic code in the present submission, v0.1.2.

 ## Downstream dependencies